 In the 1950s we would visit my Grandmother who lived about 7 blocks away at the time, sometimes I would go alone with my mother or father other times we all would visit.
-It was fun because I remember my father and his 4 brothers would always be playing a card game of pinnacle, and us kids would always be outside the house playing and coming in and out.
+It was fun because I remember my father and his 4 brothers, would always be playing a card game of pinnacle, and us kids would always be outside the house playing and coming in and out.

-Down the block from Jack’s store there was an Italian Deli I can’t recall the name but the store had this incredible aroma!
-That I loved not sure what caused it, I think maybe it came from the Cheese that hung on rope in the front of the store display!
+Down the block from Jack’s store, there was an Italian Deli I can’t recall the name but the store had this incredible aroma! that I loved not sure what caused it, I think maybe it came from the Cheese that hung on rope in the front of the store display!

 I can almost smell it now!
-And if we visited Grandma’s on a Sunday, she would have us kids go the Margie’s bakery about a block away from the house for hot out of the oven fresh rolls. or a wonderful coffee crumb cake!
+And if we visited Grandma’s on a Sunday, she would have us kids go the Margie’s bakery, about a block away from the house for hot out of the oven fresh rolls. or a wonderful coffee crumb cake!
 There aren’t many bakeries like that around where I live these days like Margies.

-I did visit a well-known bakery a few years ago in a town near by on a nice summer day, I picked up a few rolls and a couple of coffee cake slices, but when I got home the roll was old and hard, and the coffee cake was small and not very tasty.
+I did visit a well-known bakery a few years ago in a town near by on a nice summer day, I picked up a few rolls, and a couple of coffee cake slices, but when I got home the roll was old and hard, and the coffee cake was small and not very tasty.

 That’s the last time I went to a bakery, I get my rolls and cake at the local grocery store these days.
-I wish could go back to those days for a visit to Grandma’s house just for a day and live it all over again, Just one more Day!
+I wish could go back to those days for a visit to Grandma’s house just for a day and live it all over again, Yes Just one more Day!